 *Counties and cities are legally allowed to enact additional medical marijuana guidelines that enable licensed medical marijuana patients and caregivers to exceed the state limits.

-Oklahoma law states that all applicants for a medical marijuana license must be 18 years of age or older.
-However, special exception will be granted to applicants under the age of 18 who have approval and signatures from two state-licensed physicians, as well as their parent or legal guardian.
+Oklahoma law states that all applicants for a medical marijuana license must be eighteen (18) years of age or older.
+However, special exception will be granted to applicants under the age of eighteen (18) who have approval and signatures from two state-licensed physicians, as well as their parent or legal guardian.
+Get Your Card

 Medical Marijuana License Information